1dv023/syllabus/examination/exam-assignment-1/README.md

 ## Examination

 There will be no oral exam for this assignment.
-The examiner will notify you of the assessment of the assignment with a question on the repository.
+The examiner will notify you of the assessment of the assignment with an issue at the repository.

 ## Goals for this assignment